-"What causes itchy red dots to form on the scrotum?
+"What causes itchy red dots to form on the scrotum?"

 I have itchy red dots on my scrotum.
 What could cause this?
 I'm worried that it could be an STD, but I don't know how to tell the difference between an STD, jock itch, or just ingrown hairs.
 What should I look for?
 Or should I just go to a clinic??

 Whiteheads, or acne, can also form on the scrotum and can be treated similar to acne anywhere on the body although it is better to avoid harsh chemical acne treatments on the scrotum.
 Sexually transmitted infections can occur on the scrotum, although much more commonly appear on the shaft of the penis itself.
 The most common would be genital warts, which are flat, painless, flesh colored skin growths.
 Also herpes can occur, and causes very painful round blisters on a red base that rupture to form small sores.
 As always the diagnosis and the management of your particular condition will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor might be advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.